 \end{remark}

-By past works, the growth condition of the excess function, (\ref{ExcessGrowthCondition}), is implied by various geometric quantities growth conditions, like diameter or volume.
-We summarize them in the next proposition, for which we refer readers to \cite{AG,SW93,Shen96,Xia02,Wa04,JY}, etc.
+Based on previous studies, the growth condition of the excess function (\ref{ExcessGrowthCondition}) can be inferred from the growth conditions of various geometric quantities such as diameter or volume.
+These growth conditions are summarized in the following proposition, and readers are referred to \cite{AG,SW93,Shen96,Xia02,Wa04,JY}, etc., for more details.

 \begin{proposition} Let $M$ be an open $n$-manifold with non-negative Ricci curvature.
 If $M$ satisfies one of the following growth conditions, for some $\alpha\in[0,1]$, small $\delta>0$, and all large $r$, \begin{itemize} \item [(1)] essential diameter of ends $\D_p(r)\le\delta^{\frac{n-1}{n}} r^\frac{1+(n-1)\alpha}{n}$,